whawty/auth/doc/SCHEMA.md

 format during authentication.
 However if an agent supports this it must be possible to disable upgrades.

-The contents of the files depend on the hashing algorithm used.
+The contents of the files depend on the hashing algorithm but use the following
+header:

+   <format-identifier>:<last-change>:<format specific string>

+_format-identifier_ is a unique identifier for the hashing format.
+This id must not include a `:`. _last-change_ is a unix time stamp and represents the last date/time when the password has been modified.

 For now the only supported algorithm is scrypt inside hmac-sha256 which has the following structure:

-    hmac_sha256_scrypt:ctxID:base64(salt):base64(hash)
+    hmac_sha256_scrypt:<last-change>:ctxID:base64(salt):base64(hash)

 _hmac_sha256_scrypt_ is the identifier for this algorithm, _ctxID_ is an identifier for a set of parameters which must be stored outside of the base